xillwillx/RubberDucky-Teensy-Digistump-Demonseed/README.md

 # RubberDucky-Teensy
-MY payloads for attacks utilizing a rubber duck, teensy, and digistump
+MY payloads for attacks utilizing a rubber duck, teensy, digistump, and demonseed.